manojsahukar/Project-Krypton-TechHack/README.md

 The inner ring of this disk implementation has alphabets in reverse order as in: https://www.britannica.com/topic/cipher-disk

-To compile and execute in online visit: http://www.tutorialspoint.com/compile_c_online.php
+To compile and execute it online, visit: http://www.tutorialspoint.com/compile_c_online.php